Semiparametric Identification and Fisher Information: Literature Review

 There are, of course, many papers reporting sufficient conditions for identification in specific nonparametric models; see the comprehensive reviews in Matzkin (2007, 2013) and Lewbel (2016).
-Chen et al. (2014) provide conditions for nonparametric local identification and for regular semiparametric identification for conditional moment models.
+The closest to my paper is Chen et al. (2014), who provide sufficient conditions for nonparametric local identification and for regular semiparametric identification for conditional moment models.
 These authors recognize the difficulty of studying semiparametric irregular identification (see Chen et al. 2014, pg.
 796), and do not analyze that case, which is the focus of this paper.
 The results of the present study also help in interpreting their nonparametric identification conditions in terms of statistical information (see Section \ref{Irreg}).
-Chen and Santos (2015) investigate local nonparametric regular overidentification.
+Chen and Santos (2018) investigate local nonparametric regular overidentification.
 Khan and Tamer (2010) show irregular identification in two important examples and investigate rate-adaptive inference.
 Chen and Liao (2014) and Chen and Pouzo (2015) provide general inference results for irregular functionals.
-The approach followed in the present paper is very different from that in Khan and Tamer (2010).
-They compute least favorable distributions and the Fisher information.
-In contrast, I verify that certain necessary smoothness conditions for regular identification do not hold to yield the conclusion of non-regularity.
 Independently of this paper, Bonhomme (2011) studies regular and irregular identification and estimation of average marginal effects in nonlinear panel data models with fixed effects.
 Also related is the identification analysis of Severini and Tripathi (2006, 2012) in nonparametric IV.
 These authors characterize the set of linear continuous functionals that are regularly and irregularly identified when the nonparametric structural regression is not necessarily identified.
-Santos (2011) investigates semiparametric regular estimation in this setting.
+Santos (2011) investigates semiparametric regular estimation in the IV setting.

-My paper deals broadly with semiparametric identification in nonparametric/semiparametric likelihood and conditional moment models.
+The present paper deals broadly with semiparametric identification in likelihood and conditional moment models.
 Furthermore, it follows the tradition of the seminal work by Rothenberg (1971) in linking the identification problem to the concept of statistical information (and generalizations proposed herein), albeit in a nonparametric setting.